Combining Data Generation and Active Learning for Low-Resource Question Answering: Experimental Setup

 \section{Experimental Setup}

-We focus on the low-resource scenario, where we assume to be able to use an extremely small amount of annotated samples (200) from the target domain.
-In addition to a large annotated source domain, we assume to have many unlabeled documents available from the target domain as well, which can be used for generating new samples.
+In this work, we focus on the low-resource setting, where we assume to be able to use an extremely small amount of 200 annotated samples from the target domain.
+In addition to a large annotated source domain, we assume to have many unlabeled documents available from the target domain as well, which can be used for generating labeled samples.
 We consider this assumption to be valid in general, as one of the main goals of MRQA is to provide better access to the vast amount of existing documents.